 - Booking Buses - Use Stray Mate (trip manager website) to book buses - you'll receive log in details in your Booking Confirmation email.
 If you're on a short timeframe, we recommend booking all your buses in advance.

 - Accommodation - Accommodation is included for all nights of the itinerary.
 We stay in a mix of simple family operated guesthouses, hostels, basic hotels and village homestays.
 If you choose to hop off, you'll need to arrange, and pay for, your own accommodation.

 - Accommodation Options - Standard pricing is for Shared accommodation.

-- Shared accommodation: a mixture of twin-share, triple-share and 4-8 bed dorms with other travellers of the same sex.
+- Shared accommodation: a mixture of twin-share, triple-share and dorm rooms.

 - Twin-share: only share with one other person.
 If you’re travelling as a couple, you can specify a preference for a double bed.
 Solo travellers who choose Twin-share will be paired with someone of the same sex.

 - Single: your own private room

 Please note: At the homestays in Laos and Cambodia, we stay with a local family in their home.
 As part of this experience private (twin-share and single) rooms are not available.

 - Activities - Top-rated activities are included and if you want to opt for extra activities, your Tour Leader can provide recommendations and assist with booking.